SharathRajMohan/protoportfolio/src/pages/about.md

   order: 1
 ---

-Hey, I'm Sharath Mohan, a data scientist making and breaking (mostly breaking..) things using Python.
+Hey, I'm Sharath, a passionate data scientist making and breaking (mostly breaking..) things using Python.

-I am currently a Data Science Consultant at Krypc, working on making Web3 Transactions safer and intuitive.
-At the same time, I am undertaking a Post Graduate Course in Full Stack Software Development at Lambton College, Toronto.
+Currently, I apply my expertise as a Data Science Consultant at Krypc, working on making Web3 Transactions safer and intuitive.
+At the same time, I'm pursuing a Post Graduate Certification in Full Stack Software Development at Lambton College, Toronto.

 Here are some technologies I have been working with: